Eppo vs Optuna

 - What is this tool?

-- Eppo is a platform for managing and evaluating product experiments.
+- Eppo is a warehouse-native experimentation platform for product and data teams to run rigorous A/B tests.

 - How much does it cost?

-- Eppo offers a free plan and paid plans starting at $20/month.
+- Eppo offers a free tier with basic features and paid plans for larger teams and advanced capabilities.

 - Does it have a free plan?

-- Yes, Eppo has a free plan available for individuals.
+- Yes, Eppo provides a free plan suitable for individuals and small teams.

 - What integrations does it support?